Stanford University Mathematics Camp

 Show Hide

 SPCS Student Life offers workshops for all summer program participants.
-Example workshops include a talk by Stanford Undergraduate admissions, a stress management workshop, and a college panel
+Example workshops include a talk by Stanford Undergraduate admissions, a college essay workshop, and a college panel.

 Game Night